N.O.M.: Zhir-NOM

 Zhir-NOM (also N.O.M.-Senior, NomZhirProject) debuted on 30 November 1997 in the St.-Petersburg Zorro Club, where it presented the Жир (Zhir, Fat) album material.
 Valery Kuteynikov (ex-AVIA) joined the band, and Vassiliy Pavlov replaced Rakhov, who departed to join the Deadushki project.
 Zhir album was officially released in the spring of 1998 and premiered on 18 May in the Spartak Club, with A. Liver guesting.
 The concert recorded and produced by Alexandr Mironov (of Strannye Igry and AVIA) was released as Liveжиr in 1999.

 For some time the two fractions lived their parallel lives, but soon Euro-NOM's activities whittled down.
 Lapin departed to join PepSee, to be replaced by Alexey Lysenko, ex-Kacheli.
 In August 2000, after the South of Russia tour, Euro-NOM announced going into "indefinite vacation", and another N.O.M. dropped its Zhir-tag (which, as the band members insisted, had never been adopted officially).
-Kagadeyev-Jr. moved to Moscow to become a tradesman.
-Medvedev started DJing in Griboyedov Club as Re-Disco.
-Postnichenko opened his own Tzynik Club.

 In 2000 Terra Fantastica Publishers released A. Kagadeyev and S. Butuzov's book Чудовища (Monsters), two novels and a screenplay.
 The same year A. Liver (who by this time had released six solo albums) published his book Рельсы и шпалы (Rails and Ties).

 In 2002 N.O.M.'s association with Caravan Records (which released the group's 3 LPs and two Liver's solo albums) resulted in a lucrative joint project when Caravan's boss Max Susloparov opened the Orlandina Club with NOM as residents and decorators.
 In May 2002 NOM's first movie, described a "fairytale thriller" Paseka came out, Kagadeyev-Sr. and Kopeikin credited as scriptwriters, Liver and Turist as the leading actors.